-The portion of restructuring payments due more than one year from the balance sheet date is included in Other long-term liabilities in the Company's consolidated balance sheets.
-At December 31, 2014, the long-term portion of accrued restructuring was \$1.9 million and represents future lease payments on restructured facilities.
+At December 31, 2015, the Company's accrued restructuring was all classified as current.
+The portion of restructuring payments due more than one year from the balance sheet date at December 31, 2014 is included in Other long-term liabilities in the Company's consolidated balance sheet as of that date.
+At December 31, 2014, the long-term portion of accrued restructuring was \$1.9 million and represented future lease payments on restructured facilities.